daveswartz/mapperly/README.md

 # Mapperly
-A simple + interactive map of the New York City subway
+A simple + interactive map of the New York City subway.

-Visit [mapperly.com](http://www.mapperly.com/) to see it in action.

-**Mapperly** is built using d3.js.
-The Play framework is the web server.
+Built using d3.js and served with the Play framework.
 The project is hosted on Heroku.